natty1712/Holiday/AndroidUpdate.txt

-Custom Start Engine - Change the search engine of Safari to any URL
+Change the button order of the Top and Bottom Toolbars and add additional buttons